allancodenet/booksy/README.md

 # README

-This is a rails api app that uses custom representer and builder
+This is an ecommerce rails api app that uses custom representer and builder

 # Techstack
 * Rails 7
 * Rspec
-* SQlite
+* postgresql